 How to apply

-- Original of upper secondary school diploma required for admission to the university that issued the academic qualification;
+- Original certificate of upper secondary school diploma required for admission to the university that issued the academic qualification;

 - Original degree;